main feature that distinguishes poetry from other written genres

 Poetry can be analyzed as to its form and its content.
 Ideally, the two should reflect and reinforce each other in expressing the message of the poem.

-Number of lines: The number of lines may be a clue that a poem belongs to a special verse form, for example, a sonnet (see below), which in Chinese is called a 十四行詩, or a limerick, which normally has five lines.
+Number of lines: The number of lines may be a clue that a poem belongs to a special verse form, for example, a sonnet (see below), which has 14 lines and in Chinese is simply called a 十四行詩, or a limerick, which normally has five lines.
 A poem or stanza with one line is called a monostich, one with two lines is a couplet; with three, tercet or triplet; four, quatrain. six, hexastich; seven, heptastich; eight, octave.
 Also note the number of stanzas.

 trochaic (trochee; Gk. trochaios 'running')